 Implementation

-PSHE is delivered once a week on a Friday across the school.
+PSHE is delivered once a week on a Friday across the school at the start of the day.
 Students are taught PSHE by their tutors, this allows them to work with a member of staff who knows them well and who has daily contact.
 The curriculum allows for flexibility in order that tutors can address specific concerns that relate to their tutor group.
 Many other elements of Personal Development/SMSC are also delivered through daily form time (Monday to Thursday) including Growth Mindset sessions and/or assemblies delivered by Heads of Year and/or guest speakers.

 Students work in termly PSHE booklets in weekly lessons in form groups.
 These are kept in form rooms during the term and then in the head of year office after the end of the term.
 At the end of each unit students complete a quiz to assess their engagement and understanding of the unit.
 A record of the results for the quiz are kept on a “PSHE tracker” by Heads of Year.
 Students who have failed to engage sufficiently with the learning in PSHE demonstrated by their results in the quiz, their engagement in lessons or the completion of tasks in the booklet will be provided with intervention sessions.

-• All lessons begin with a (brief) starter task which students complete independently
+- All lessons begin with a (brief) starter task which students complete independently.
+This is often in the form of a “do now” or “stop and jot” task

 Impact